wuyuntao/jquery-autosuggest/README.md

 ## Release History

+## 2012-09-11 Version 2.0.1

+* Fix: Leaving the input field does not work when `selectionLimit` is greater than 1 using the tab key.
+* Fix: Using `canGenerateNewSelections = false` does not cleared the input field using tab or enter key.

 ## 2012-09-11 Version 2.0.0

 The plugin project now uses **CoffeeScript** and **SASS** for source building.
 The unit tests run still with **QUnit**. **grunt** is used to manage dependencies, tasks and tests.
 In addition, **Travis CI** is now checking every commit.